cavidparker/Pandas-in-python/README.md

 # Pandas-in-python
-Pandas stands for “Python Data Analysis Library”.Pandas is quite a game changer when it comes to analyzing data with Python and it is one of the most preferred and widely used tools in data munging/wrangling if not THE most used one
+Pandas stands for “Python Data Analysis Library”.Pandas is quite a game changer when it comes to analyzing data with Python and it is one of the most preferred and widely used tools in data munging/wrangling if not THE most used one.

+Pandas is an open-source, BSD-licensed Python library providing high-performance, easy-to-use data structures and data analysis tools for the Python programming language.

 ## Pandas Operations :
 ### 1. Slicing The DataFrame